darklife/darkriscv/README.md

 code and data!

-In the most simplified version, directly connected to blockRAMs, the *darkriscv* is a pure harvard architecture processor and will requires the separation between the instruction and data blocks!
+In the most simplified version, directly connected to blockRAMs, the *DarkRISCV* is a pure harvard architecture processor and will requires the separation between the instruction and data blocks!

 When the cache controller is activated, the cache controller provides